segmentio/segment-docs/src/connections/sources/catalog/libraries/server/java/index.md

   </tr>
 </table>

 **Note:** The enqueue method takes a `MessageBuilder` instance and not a `Message` instance directly.
-This is to allow you to use a `MessageTransformer` that applies to all incoming messages and transform or add data.
-Read more in our [transformer reference section](/docs/connections/sources/catalog/libraries/server/java#transformer).
+This is to allow you to use a `MessageTransformer` that applies to all incoming messages and transform or add data. <!-- LR: can't find this seciton, commenting out.
+Read more in our [transformer reference section](/docs/connections/sources/catalog/libraries/server/java#transformer).-->

 Find details on the **identify method payload** in our [Spec](/docs/connections/spec/identify/).